zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex.
 24 Diagon Alley
 Create a program that contains a function called `printDiagonally(word)`.
 This function has a parameter called `word` and prints the word diagonally to the console.
-The program prompts the user to enter text.
+The program prompts the user to enter a sentence.

 Example Ouput:
 ```